 2. Weather or Not It's Lame...

 Weather is the Switzerland of topics.
 It's neutral, familiar, non-controversial territory.
 Unless you're having a heated discussion about global warming (no pun intended) or chewing someone out for always turning the thermostat too low.
 But if weather is too commonplace for you, that's fine.
 Just look around.
 Make an observation about the atmosphere or people or decor.
-Then ask your conversation buddy for her opinions and thoughts.
+Then ask your conversation buddy for their opinions and thoughts.

 3. The Serious Question Fake-Out

 Even the least funny bone in the elbow can crack a joke.
-Act serious and earnest and say, "I have a burning question..." then hit her with a silly, random open-ended question like: "Which Disney character would you want to meet in person and why?"
+Act serious and earnest and say, "I have a burning question..." then hit them with a silly, random open-ended question like: "Which Disney character would you want to meet in person and why?"
 Or, "If you could travel to any place and time, where and when would you go?"
 There are countless "earnest" questions you can ask.
 It's a magical cure for silence.
 The awkwardness may live on, however.
 Oh well.

-4. Complement the Ego with Compliments
+4. Complement the Ego With Compliments

 5. Non-Electric Current Events